wavemaker/docs/website/blog/2020-12-15-certificate-pinning.md

 **After carefully evaluating, very few sites/apps uses certificate pinning and developer needs to very careful handling the certificate pinning, At this point, we have not implemented support for certificate pinning in applications build using WaveMaker.**

-I think we should add that very few sites actually use certificate pinning and one needs to be very careful in evaluating using this feature.
-After careful consideration, at this point, we have not yet implemented support for certificate pinning in applications build using WaveMaker.

 ## What next?

 [Certificate Transparency (CT)](http://www.certificate-transparency.org/what-is-ct) was introduced in 2018 after deprecation of Web Certificate Pinning.
 CT is an open-source framework for monitoring and auditing certificates.
 This standard creates a public logger that records all the certificates issued by the trusted CA. You can monitor these loggers to detect mistakenly-issued certificates, compromised CAs, and CAs dishonesty.